wyim-pgl/DCBLAST/README.md

 ```
 If you need any other options for your enviroment please contant us.

 ## Usage

 ```
 perl dcblast.pl

-Usage : dcblast.pl --input input-fasta --size size-of-group --output output-filename-prefix  --blast blast-program-name
+Usage : dcblast.pl --ini config.ini --input input-fasta --size size-of-group --output output-filename-prefix  --blast blast-program-name

   --ini <ini filename> ##config file ex)config.ini

   --input <input filename> ##query fasta file

-  --size <output size> ## size of chunks usually all core x 2, if you have 160 core all nodes, you can use 320. please check it to your admin.
+  --size <output size> ## size of chunks usually a ll core x 2, if you have 160 core all nodes, you can use 320. please check it to your admin.

-  --output <output filename> ##output name
+  --output <output filename> ##output folder name

   --blast <blast name> ##blastp, blastx, blastn and etcs.

+  --dryrun Option will only split fasta file into chunks

 ```